 The Programmer's Odyssey

 The Programmer's Odyssey was published with the assistance of spanitis because coding bootcamps are now present worldwide that frequently offer intensely focused training .
-The result can be coders who know little about the profession they are entering.
-The Programmer's Odyssey helps fill this gap, further details are available on its dedicated web site.
+The result can be coders who know little about the profession they are entering and The Programmer's Odyssey helps to fill this gap.
+It is also a very readable trip down memory lane for working and former programmers.
+Further details are available on its dedicated web site.

 One of our independent associates, who also curates our collection of computer history information, has written this book about his life in the IT trenches and the book's Preface includes this statement: